-English is difficult, there’s no doubt about it.
+English is difficult; there’s no doubt about it.
 Yet just as you think you’ve mastered the difficult concepts of English grammar and punctuation, nasty little errors trip you up and make you look weak on paper.
-These errors become blindly obvious when pointed out by a smug friend or tutor - leaving you to walk away with your tail between your legs, thinking, how the hell did I miss that!
+These errors become painfully obvious once they are pointed out by a smug friend or tutor, leaving you to walk away with your tail between your legs, thinking, How the hell did I miss that?

 So, here’s a reminder of 12 nasty little punctuation and grammar errors that are always hiding around the next corner, waiting to spoil your hard work and make your writing look limp and feeble.